Shuhua-Group/TJ1_STARProtocols/README.md

 # TJ1_STARProtocols

-All pipeline scripts are contained in the scripts directory.
+All pipeline scripts and test data are contained in the scripts directory.